-Students must ensure that the modules they register for at the host university equate to the required ECTS credits (24-30) to pass Erasmus.
+Students must ensure that the modules they register for at the host university equate to 30 ECTS credits.

 Modules are likely to have different credit weightings than UL modules.
 For example, modules might be worth 2 ECTS, 4 ECTS, 7.5 ECTS, 15 ECTS, etc.

-Students must ensure that they have enough modules to reach the minimum credit requirement to pass Erasmus (24 or 30 ECTS).
+Students must ensure that they have enough modules to reach the credit requirement to pass Erasmus (30 ECTS).

 To obtain the credits, you must pass each module.
 If you fail a module, you get no ECTS credit for that module.Most European universities have a Pass rate of 50%.
 Please check the grading system at your host institution.